A container that stores encoded commands for the GPU to execute.

 - tvOS 9.0+

-MTLCommand object and can only be committed for execution on the command queue that created it.
+make method..
+The command buffer can only be committed for execution on the command queue that created it.
 All command buffers sent to a single command queue are guaranteed to execute in the order in which the command buffers were enqueued.
-In most cases, you create a command buffer by calling a

-After creating a command buffer, you create an encoder object to fill the buffer with commands.
+After creating a command buffer, you create encoder objects to fill the buffer with commands.
 The

 MTLCommand protocol has methods to create specific types of command encoders: